Desogestrel

-Desogestrel is a progestin medication which is used in birth control pills for women.
+Desogestrel is a progestin medication which is used in birth control pills.
 It is also used in the treatment of menopausal symptoms in women.
 The medication is available and used alone or in combination with an estrogen.
 It is taken by mouth.

 Side effects of desogestrel include menstrual irregularities, headaches, nausea, breast tenderness, mood changes, acne, increased hair growth, and others.
 Desogestrel is a progestin, or a synthetic progestogen, and hence is an agonist of the progesterone receptor, the biological target of progestogens like progesterone.
 It has very weak androgenic and glucocorticoid activity and no other important hormonal activity.
 The medication is a prodrug of etonogestrel (3-ketodesogestrel) in the body.

 Desogestrel was discovered in 1972 and was introduced for medical use in Europe in 1981.
 It became available in the United States in 1992.
 Desogestrel is sometimes referred to as a "third-generation" progestin.
-Along with norethisterone, it is one of the only progestins that is widely available as a progestogen-only "mini pill" for birth control.
+Like norethisterone and Norgestrel, Desogestrel is widely available as a progestogen-only "mini pill" for birth control.
 Desogestrel is marketed widely throughout the world.
 It is available as a generic medication.
 In 2020, the version with ethinylestradiol was the 120th most commonly prescribed medication in the United States, with more than 5 million prescriptions.

 Medical uses

-Desogestrel is used in hormonal contraception in women, specifically in birth control pills.
-It is used alone in progestogen-only pills ("mini pills") and in combination with the estrogen ethinylestradiol in combined oral contraceptive pills.
+Desogestrel is a hormone blocker, progesterone receptors agonist, and antiandrogen.
+It is used in conjunction with estrogens and testosterones.
+Medications containing desogestrel and estrogen are used to treat endometriosis and as a component of menopausal hormone therapy.
+While commonly used as a female contraceptive, desogestrel suppresses spermogenesis and has been shown to have potential as a male contraceptive.

 Desogestrel and norethisterone are the only progestins that are widely used as a progestogen-only "mini pill".
 It is also the only newer-generation progestin with reduced androgenic activity that is used in such formulations.
-In addition to hormonal contraception, desogestrel has been used in combination with estrogens such as estradiol as a component of menopausal hormone therapy.
-The medication has also been used in the treatment of endometriosis.